Warranty & Maintenance – 814 Epoxy and More

 - Heavy dragging: Lift items or use furniture pads instead of dragging them.

-Power Washing Tips Power washing is fine, but you must use a 15-degree tip or wider (white or green tip).
+Power Washing Tips: Power washing is fine, but you must use a 15-degree tip or wider (white or green tip).
 Keep the wand moving at all times and maintain at least 12–18 inches of distance from the surface.
 High-pressure narrow tips can damage the coating.

-Seasonal Tips for Erie & Meadville:
+Seasonal Tips for Erie & along that Great Lake we call home.

 - Winter salt & chemicals: Rinse or mop more frequently during heavy salt months.
 Salt is abrasive and can dull the finish.